HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/default_basic_registry_configuration.md

 The realm name is used in the `basicRegistry` configuration and in the federated repository `participatingBaseEntry`.

-## Adding additional users to the basic registry
+## Add additional users to the basic registry

 To add additional users or groups to the basic registry, use configuration overrides.
-For more information, see [Configuration changes using overrides](configuration_changes_using_overrides.md).
+For more information, see [Configuration changes by using overrides](configuration_changes_using_overrides.md).

-For administrator identity configuration, including changing the administrator username and group, see [Changing the default administrator user](configure_default_admin_user.md).
+For administrator identity configuration, including changing the administrator username and group, see [Change the default administrator user](configure_default_admin_user.md).